d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 ![BIOS Password Example 2](images/BIOSPassword_2.png "BIOS Password Example 2")

-In order to change the administrator password, you need to set the `AdminPassword` (the new value you want) and the `OldAdminPassword` (what the admin password was before), as well as include the `–biospassword` flag.
+In order to change the administrator password, you need to set the `AdminPassword` (the new value you want) and the `OldAdminPassword` (what the admin password was before), as well as include the `–biospassword` flag if the system is iLO 4.

 <aside class="notice">The <b>biospassword</b> value is the same as the <b>OldAdminPassword</b> value.</aside>